acorn-technology/react-and-rn-intro/reactnative/rn-presentation.md

 <!-- slide -->
 ### Reload the app to see changes

+You need to reload the app to see any changes:

+#### IOS or Android Device:
-Reload the app: Shake your phone or:
+Reload the app: Shake your phone, select "Reload"
 #### IOS Simulator reload:
 Click on the simulator and press CMD+R
 #### Android Simulator reload: